Emmaceejay/MIT-App-Inventor-IoT-App-ESP32-and-Firebase-RTDB-Device-Control/README.md

 Libraries to install for this.
 * Arduino Client Library for ESP8266 and ESP32 4.4.14

+To learn how to set Firebase for this project, Kindly check out this video by "Enjoy Mechatronics": https://youtu.be/wrIs2m7Q8Ic
 Note: The code in this project was copied from the "Enjoy Mechatronics" GitHub repo.
 I combined two of the different code samples and combined them, then made some modifications to them to create this project
 1. For sensor upload to Firebase from ESP32:  https://github.com/Enjoy-Mechatronics